 My report isn't colour-coding correctly

 If your report is not coloured correctly, this will be because of the order you have set up your conditional formatting in.
-In the example below, you can see that Fiona should be coloured red.
+In the example below, you can see that Yvette should be coloured red.

 If you edit your report and click the pencil icon next to the report column, you can check the order of formatting.